Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Introduction

 Compared with its two-photon counterpart, the single-photon transitions typically envisioned in clock atom interferometers allow for superior cancellation of laser frequency noise as a common mode in differential readout~\cite{dimopoulos2008general,yu2011gravitational,graham2013new,legouet2007influence}.
 However, laser frequency noise, along with other noise sources, reduces the transfer efficiency of each pulse~\cite{szigeti2012momentum}, leading to contrast degradation and thus a reduction of phase sensitivity~\cite{hu2017atom,rudolph2020large}.
-The loss of contrast due to laser frequency noise has previously been understood to scale linearly with the LMT order $n$, such that an RMS noise amplitude below $10~\text{Hz}$ is sufficient to reach an LMT enhancement of order $10^4$~\cite{abe2021matter}.
-However, a recent paper claims that the loss associated with laser frequency noise in an LMT clock atom interferometer grows with $n^2$~\cite{chiarotti2022practical}, posing much stricter requirements on the noise amplitude and pushing such ambitious LMT targets out of reach of current laser technology.
+The loss of contrast due to laser frequency noise has previously been understood to scale linearly with the LMT order $n$, such that an rms frequency noise below $10~\text{Hz}$ in the bandwidth of interest is sufficient to reach an LMT order of $10^3\!-\!10^4$~\cite{abe2021matter}.
+However, a recent paper claims that the loss associated with laser frequency noise in an LMT clock atom interferometer grows with $n^2$~\cite{chiarotti2022practical}, posing much stricter requirements on laser frequency stability and pushing such ambitious LMT targets out of reach of current laser technology.

 In this paper, we simulate a narrowband clock atom interferometer where the atoms are interrogated by pulses from alternating directions and the resulting Hilbert space is spanned by both the internal atomic levels and the external momentum states.
 Each pulse promotes the majority of the wavefunction to a new momentum state and, while the overall population is decreased, the induced population error does not carry over to the next pulse.
 Summing over errors from $n$ sequential $\pi$ pulses thus leads to a fidelity loss proportional to $n$, for any LMT atom interferometer.
-In contrast, an $n^2$ scaling of the population error can be observed when probing a two-level system $n$ times from the same direction, where the momentum state alternates between just two states.
+In contrast, the previous work implicitly treats the atom in a two-level Hilbert space probed $n$ times from the same direction \cite{chiarotti2022practical}.
+Then the atom alternates between just two states, leading to an $n^2$ scaling of the population error.
+This treatment does not apply to an LMT clock atom interferometer, where the Hilbert space is significantly expanded by the external momentum states.